 Action of the Board of Regents shall be final and shall become effective immediately; in the event of dismissal, pay shall cease immediately.

 8. Disposition of Record.

-If the final decision is to reinstate the employee, the complete record of the case shall be sealed and placed in the employee's file.
+After a decision has been made, the complete record of the case shall be sealed and placed in the employee's file.